 The hospitality sector is a billion-dollar market throughout the globe and an equally paramount market in India.
 Moreover, hospitality or the service industry is a sector which has been always at an advantage, knowing how robust the Indian tourism ecosystem is.
 The sector not just provides upmteen employment opportunities but also positions the economy on a stronger pedestal by attracting FDI.
 According to the data released by Department for Promotion of Industry and Internal Trade (DPIIT), during the period April 2000-December 2018, the hotel and tourism sector attracted around US$ 12 billion of FDI.
 The goverment also cannot neglect or overlook the importance of this sector.
 Under Budget 2019-20, the government allotted Rs 160.50 crore (US$ 22.25 million) for development of tourist circuits under Swadesh Darshan.

 The latest start-up to attract the investor’s eye is V Resorts.
-Launched in 2014 in Sattal, it raised $10 million in Series A funding led by HNIs and existing investors including Bedrock Ventures and RB Capital.
+Launched in 2014 in Sattal, it raised $10 million in Series A funding led by HNIs and existing investors including Bedrock Ventures.
 Entrepreneur India interacts with Aditi Balbir, Managing Director and Founder of V Resorts, in an email exchange.

 Footprints In and Around the World

 She said that the funds will be used to invest more on the technology platform, giving customers 360-degree independent travel experience.
 She also shared, “Through this investment, we are planning to expand our footprint in India and also enter new markets across South Asia and the Middle-East, making each resort green and focusing on a commitment to sustainability.”